 Tutoring Info for Parents

-IU students are carefully monitored and must pass a rigorous background check and receive training via IU's Programs Involving Children (PIC).
+Our IU student tutors are carefully monitored and must pass a rigorous background check and receive training via IU's Programs Involving Children (PIC).

 To participate, your child must have access to the Internet at home, at school, at the Brown County Public Library, or anywhere that will provide a strong enough signal to work smoothly.